SPINAL CORD INJURY & SSD BENEFITS

 There are many ways that a spinal cord injury can happen.
 For example, traumatic injuries, such as falls or sports accidents can damage the spinal cord.
 Spinal cord injury can also occur from infections, tumors or diseases.

 The damage caused to the body by a spinal cord injury can cause a complete or partial paralysis.
 For example, the spinal cord can be so damaged that it results in a total loss of sensation and motor function below the level of the injury.
-This means that there is no sensation or voluntary movement in certain parts of the body.
+This means there is no sensation or movement in certain parts of the body.
 Some spinal cord injuries cause partial damage to the body.
 This means that there is still some level of movement or sensation in the parts of the body below the level of the injury.

 SIGNS AND SYMPTOMS OF SPINAL CORD INJURY